Glossary of Terminology

 Semi-determinate: Growth type of tomatoes that falls between determinate and indeterminate types.
 They produce a main crop that ripens within a couple weeks, but also continue to produce up until frost.

 Sprout: Germinated seeds that are not grown in medium but instead rinsed in water and drained several times a day.

 Stratification: The process of subjecting seed to a moist/cold treatment to break dormancy, which occurs naturally when seed is sown outdoors in the fall and experiences a winter period.

-Successive Sowing: Extending the harvest in one of three ways.
-1. Staggering sowings of the same crop 2.
+Successive Sowing: Sowing at least once more after the initial sowing, which extended the harvest.
+Successive sow in one of three ways: 1.
+Staggering sowings of the same crop 2.
 Sowing two varieties of the same crop with different maturing dates 3.
 Replacing one finished crop with a different crop.

 Tender Perennial: A perennial that is not cold hardy in all zones.
 For Botanical Interests purposes, perennials hardy in only USDA zones 7 and higher are called tender perennials.